-Moreover, placing one or both hands in your pockets in Vietnam is seen as arrogance and an absence of respect to the opposite.
+Moreover, placing one or both hands in your pockets in Vietnam is seen as arrogance and an absence of reference to the opposite.

 If you want to understand everything about doing business in Vietnam, simply take a look at our guidelines on How to start a business in Vietnam as a foreigner.

-Below are some Vietnam’s business etiquette you should take into consideration:
+Below is some of Vietnam’s business etiquette you should take into consideration:

 - Business attire

 Vietnam business attire is rather conservative, meaning you should dress formally but modestly.

 For men, wearing dark-colored suits and ties is very common.

 Women, on the other hand, often wear formal dresses or blouses with high necklines.

 Dining in Vietnam includes many dishes on the table and you will share those dishes with your business partners.